Why Toronto is a Runner's Paradise 🏃

 Happy Running, Toronto! 🏃♀️🏃🏃♂️

 Whether you're training for your first 5K or chasing a marathon PR, Toronto has everything you need to become a better runner.
 The routes are here.
 The community is here.
-The only thing missing is you getting out there.
+The 50+ run clubs are waiting.
+And if you want someone to run with, the Crewa running app is here to match you.

 See you on the trails!